Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach

 Since

 we can easily get

 This completes the proof. \end{proof}

 Now, we may conclude the convergence analysis of the proposed scheme \eqref{full_scheme}.
 With our differentiation setting, we have derived uniform bounds for the Lipschitz constants and linear growth coefficients of $u_i^{\pi,m}$ and $v_i^{\pi,m}$, stated in Theorems \ref{estimate_uniform_lipschitz} and \ref{estimate_uniform_growth}, respectively.
-With these results in hand, in Theorem \ref{thm:existence_uniqueness} we proved the convergence of $u_i^{\pi,m}$ and $v_i^{\pi,m}$ and therefore the scheme \eqref{full_scheme} is well-posed, and an error estimate is given in Theorem \ref{main_error_estimate}.
-In addition to the convergence study of \eqref{full_scheme}, it is worth mentioning that, with our standing assumptions, Theorems \ref{thm:existence_uniqueness} and \ref{main_error_estimate}, one may provide a justification to the Deep BSDE method with $Z$-coupling, as studied by \cite{negyesi2024generalized}, which extends the analysis framework of \cite{hanlong2020}.
+With these results in hand, Theorem \ref{thm:existence_uniqueness} establishes the convergence of $u_i^{\pi,m}$ and $v_i^{\pi,m}$ and hence the well-posedness of scheme \eqref{full_scheme}, while Theorem \ref{main_error_estimate} provides an error estimate.
+In addition to the convergence study of \eqref{full_scheme}, it is worth mentioning that, under our standing assumptions, Theorems \ref{thm:existence_uniqueness} and \ref{main_error_estimate} also provide theoretical justification for the Deep BSDE method with $Z$-coupling studied in \cite{negyesi2024generalized}, extending the analytical framework of \cite{hanlong2020}.